No foreign army bases in Egypt, army spokesman

 Egypt's armed forces were thrust to the forefront of politics when the military council took power from President Hosni Mubarak in February last year, gradually coming under immense public scrutiny for what many said was its mismanagement of the interim period and the army's lack of transparency with the public.

-But after new President Mohamed Mursi reshuffled the council, installing younger commanders more in tune with a growingly sceptical public, the military has moved to recover its image as a professional nationalist institution.
+But after new President Mohamed Mursi reshuffled the council, installing younger commanders more in tune with a growingly skeptical public, the military has moved to recover its image as a professional nationalist institution.

 Ali also denied talk that the Egyptian army was being downsized, saying such talk was "illogical."
 Egypt's armed forces are the biggest in the region and U.S. WikiLeaks cables have cited there was pressure on Egypt to downsize its army.